Teaching

 So, here's the deal... [from one of my writings on Current.com... ]

-If I can get one or two people to question their beliefs and open their minds to explanations alternative to those they've had injected into their minds for ten or twenty or thirty or forty years, and maybe a few come to realize that the logic they've been following for so long isn't infallible, then I'll be very happy.
+If one or two people stop here, and as a result of their visit, question their beliefs and open their minds to explanations different from those they've had in their minds for ten or twenty or sixty or seventy years, maybe a few may change their views.

 If nobody believes me and nobody ever changes their mind, it won't bother me at all.

-And, along the way, I've found maybe a few dozen... maybe even a hundred folks... who think that my logic is "spot on" and encourage me to tell even more people my views.
-If you're not one of them, so be it.
+In my life, I've found maybe a few dozen... maybe even a few hundred... who think that my logic is "spot on" and encourage me to tell even more people my views.
+If you're not one of them yet, so be it.
 Not my problem.

 Thank you, and You're Welcome.
 Enjoy!